 Fireteams tend to be between four to six members in size.
 It is generally accepted practice to designate a fireteam leader who has a mix of forward observer and tactical decision making roles.
-The squad leader is usually equipped with a rifle and an underbarrel seeker or grenade launcher with smoke for signaling and concealment as well as fragmentation, HE, or HEAP rounds.
-The remaining members of the fireteam typically fall into one of the following categories:
+Members of the fireteam typically fall into one of the following categories: